 Spotted Leopard slugs can reach more than 20 cm in length.
 They vary in color from yellow to gray or brown with black spots on the mantle near the head and black stripes extending along the rest of the body.
 There is a breathing pore on the back part of the mantle that this slug uses to breathe.
 Limax maximus, known as the spotted leopard slug, is an invasive, terrestrial member of the phylum Mollusca.
 Some other common names include tiger slug and great grey slug.
 Recognizable by its black spots and its gray body coloration.
 Read More….

 The yellow bordered tail dropper slug (Prophysaon Flioatum) is a very cool-looking gastropod for sure.
 They are the largest tail dropper we have on Vancouver Island.
 When these slugs are attacked by a beetle, snake, or other predators, they have the ability to drop up to 1/3 of their tail and escape.
 Apparently, they produce a large amount of slime at the head area that makes these predators attack them in the tail area.
 Read More….

-You can see large ones after a rain or late at night when there is dew, but as a rule, most snails & slugs are tiny, and stay hidden under rocks & garden debris.
+Snails and slugs inhabit all of Vancouver Island – from alpine meadows to old-growth coniferous forests, and from valley lowlands to urban gardens & parks.
+You can see large ones after a rain or late at night when there is dew, but as a rule, most snails & slugs are tiny and stay hidden under rocks & garden debris.

-Snails and slugs belong to a large & diverse group of animals called gastropods, that live in oceans, fresh water, and on land.
+Snails and slugs belong to a large & diverse group of animals called gastropods, that live in oceans, freshwater, and on land.

-The BC coastal region has many fascinating snails and slugs that dwell on both land and water fresh, and salt.
+Gastropods have a distinct head, with eyes at the end of their tentacles, and a broad, flat foot used for locomotion.
+Vancouver Island has many fascinating snails and slugs that dwell on both land and water fresh, and salt.
 They can be quite amazing to observe!